LongBu/AWS-SAP-C02-Study-Guide/README.md

     * Retention Compliance mode: The protected object version can't be overwritten or deleted by anyone including the root user of the AWS account.
 When an object is locked in compliance mode, its retention mode can't be changed and its retention period can't be shortened

 ##### S3 Data Transfer Pricing (eg: current US terms)
-  * S3 Transfer Acceleration improves performance by routing traffic through CloudFront Edge and AWS backbone networks, as well as network protocol optimizations
+  * S3TA improves performance by routing traffic through CloudFront Edge and AWS backbone networks, as well as network protocol optimizations
   * S3 ingress: free
   * S3 to Internet: .09 per GB
-  * S3 Transfer Acceleration
+  * S3TA
     * 50-500% faster
     * additional cost ranging from .04 to .08 per GB on top of non-accelerated pricing
+    * You only pay for transfers that are accelerated
   * S3 to CloudFront: .00 per GB
   * CloudFront to the internet: .085 per GB
     * Cacheable offering lower latency